 Dental Radiology Certification and Certificate Programs

 Dental radiology certificate programs are available for dental assistants and auxiliaries.
 Those studying dental radiology at the certificate level learn to take and process oral radiographs or x-rays.
 Ultimately, graduates can sit for radiology certification examinations.

-Within this type of certificate program, laboratory experience is paramount since it teaches students charting exercises, tooth identification, instrument assembly and film placement.
+Within this type of certificate program, laboratory experience is paramount, since it teaches students charting exercises, tooth identification, instrument assembly and film placement.
 Required clinical experience can involve the performance of radiographs on mannequins.
 Additionally, traditional classroom instruction relays the fundamentals of producing and evaluating dental radiographs according to the regulations set forth by state dentistry boards.

 A dental radiology certificate program typically caters to dental assistants seeking preparation for state-required written examinations.
 A student seeking admission into a dental radiology certificate program may have earned a dental assistant certificate or diploma, or he or she may have a high school diploma and work experience as a dental assistant.